 The Puerto Rico Occupational Safety and Health Administration (PR OSHA) is part of the Puerto Rico Department of Labor and Human Resources which is headed by the Secretary.
 PR OSHA's main office is located in Hato Rey, Puerto Rico.
 There are six other area offices in the territory.

 State Plans must set workplace safety and health standards that are "at least as effective" as OSHA standards.
 State Plans may promulgate standards that are more stringent than the comparable federal standards or promulgate standards covering hazards not addressed by federal standards.
-PR OSHA has identically adopted all OSHA standards and regulations applicable to public and private sector employment with minor revisions to the Recordkeeping Rule.
+PR OSHA has identically adopted all OSHA standards and regulations applicable to state and local government and private sector employment with minor revisions to the Recordkeeping Rule.
 In addition, PR OSHA has enacted a regulation to address workplace violence situations, specifically implementing procedures for handling domestic violence incidents in the workplace.

 The Puerto Rico Act allows employers the right of administrative review of citations, abatement requirements, and proposed penalties, and worker review of abatement dates by a hearing examiner appointed by the Secretary.
 For more information on these proceedings, please visit the Puerto Rico State Plan website.

 OSHA makes every effort to ensure that the information on this page is accurate and up to date, but changes in state law and procedures affecting the information on this page are beyond OSHA's control.
 Contact state program staff directly to verify important information.